Youngestdev/abdul.codes/content/posts/recursion.md

     return self.inOrderTraversal(root.left) + [root.val] + self.inOrderTraversal(root.right)
 ```

 Wait, what?
 Just how many lines of code?
 That's recursion for you..

 However, you can also
 traverse this tree iteratively.
 But, who likes stress?
 Not me sha.

-So what this code does it traverse the every parent node from left to root to right i.e, our result is => `[4,2,1,3,7,6,9]`
+So what this code does is it traverse every parent node from left to root to right i.e, our result is => `[4,2,1,3,7,6,9]`

 Think of it like this because to be honest, I think this is how it works: